mariangellobon/Catan_Placement_Optimization/README.md

 ### Pruning Techniques

 1. **Feasibility Pruning**: Skips moves violating Catan rules (distance, occupancy) - eliminates invalid branches immediately

-2. **Upper Bound Pruning**: For each candidate first settlement, computes maximum achievable quality.
-If UB ≤ current LB, the entire branch is pruned without exploration
+2. **Upper Bound (UB) Pruning**:
+   - **Calculation**: Before exploring a branch (before recursion), for each candidate first settlement position, the solver computes an upper bound on the maximum quality the player could achieve.
+   - **Intuition**: The UB is a **relaxation** that assumes the player could place both settlements optimally **without other players restricting their choices**.
+Specifically:
+     - Given a first settlement at position `v1`, the UB is the maximum `pair_quality(v1, v2)` over all currently feasible positions `v2` for the second settlement
+     - This ignores that future players may take some of these positions, making it an optimistic (upper) bound
+   - **Pruning logic**: If `UB ≤ LB` (where LB is the best value found so far for this player at this node), the entire branch is pruned without exploration, because even in the best-case scenario (no other players interfering), this branch cannot beat the current best solution
+   - **Effectiveness**: This is particularly powerful when combined with branch ordering, as exploring good candidates first establishes a strong LB early, enabling more aggressive pruning of remaining branches

-3. **Local Lower Bound**: Maintained per recursive call, updated as better solutions are found.
+3. **Local Lower Bound (LB)**: Maintained per recursive call, updated as better solutions are found.
 Enables pruning relative to the best known value at that node

 ### Memorization